MichaelDrogalis/gulping-queues/README.md

 # gulping-queues

-Gulping Queues are concurrent data structure with spatial and time semantics, providing autononous reactive ability for elements.
-Useful for simulating lines of people or cars.
+Gulping Queues are a concurrent data structure with spatial and time semantics, offering autononous reactive ability for elements.
+Useful for simulating lines of people.
-I made the name up.
+I made the name and concept up.

 Experimental, alpha, and not battled-scarred.
 Stay out.